-\ Details not available.

-† Previously included with New South Wales. included with South Australia.
+^{} Details not available. † Previously included with New South Wales. † Previously included with South Australia. † Previously included with South Australia.

-‡ Previously

 The tables on the two preceding pages, shewing the quinquennial and other figures for the male, female, and total population of each State and the Commonwealth, give sufficient indication, for general purposes, of its progress.
-A reference to the diagrams given hereinafter (pp. 127 to 129), on which the graphs shew the particulars for each year, is also desirable.
+A reference to the diagrams given hereinafter (pp. 139 to 141), on which the graphs shew the particulars for each year, is also desirable.
 The characteristics of the fluctuations of each element, or of the totals, will be more readily perceived by reference to the graphs than they possibly can by reference to these numerical tables.
 The earliest date for which particulars as to sex were available is 1796.
-The figures from 1788 to 1825 inclusive are based upon the results of the musters taken in those years; those for subsequent years are founded upon estimates made on the basis of the Census results and the annual returns of births and deaths and immigration and emigration.
+The figures from 1788 to 1825 inclusive, as already mentioned, are based upon the results of the musters taken in those years; those for subsequent years are founded upon estimates made on the basis of the Census results and the annual returns of births and deaths and immigration and emigration.

-The following table furnishes particulars relative to the increase of population of the Commonwealth during each decade, and the percentage of such increase on the population to the commencement of the decade :---
+The following table furnishes particulars relative to the increase of population of the Commonwealth during each decade, and the percentage of such increase on the population at the commencement of the decade:-